COVID-19 FAQs for Instruction

 Until further notice, out-of-state travel is not approved.
 Group travel within the state is discouraged, however, you may request an exception through your dean’s office.
 Attention must be given to ensure precautions to minimize potential transmission, including social distancing and mask usage.
 Keep in mind that social distancing will greatly reduce the capacity for multiple people to travel in one vehicle, for instance.

 UConn provides services to support students in their well-being from a variety of perspectives.
-The Center for Excellence in Teaching and Learning has compiled language to use in syllabi specific to unique situations for the fall 2020 semester.
-That language is available in a shared Google doc from CETL.
+The Center for Excellence in Teaching and Learning has compiled a variety of syllabus resources, including language regarding student support services.

 Student testing procedures vary, based on home campus, housing (on-campus or off-campus), and undergraduate or graduate level.